Riccardo

 Studio

-What I brought to the table: a photograph of a field of Purple Artichokes in Sant’Erasmo, a small island in the Venetian Lagoon.
-But the image is only an entry point — a portal into a layered terrain where food is not just an ingredient, but a living palimpsest.
+The photograph depicts a field of Purple Artichokes on Sant’Erasmo, a small island in the Venetian Lagoon.
+Yet the image is only an entry point: a portal into a layered terrain where food is not merely an ingredient, but a living palimpsest.

-The poem extends this gesture, asking what it means to sound, and what sounding could become, when attuned to more-than-sound.
+The accompanying poem, Not All Sound is Heard, extends this reflection through listening: questioning what it means to sound, and what sounding could become when attuned to the inaudible — to the murmurs of soil, water, and labour.

-Rather than staging an edible situation, my contribution imagines a speculative digestion: a menu of stories, voices, and sensory thresholds that reclaim the field as a communal table: messy, marginal, and politically fertile.
+Rather than staging an edible experience, Rizzetto’s contribution imagines a speculative digestion; a menu of voices, gestures, and stories that reclaim the field as a communal table: messy, marginal, and politically fertile.

-This work is part of my ongoing research at the Centre for Research Architecture, Goldsmiths, University of London, where I focus on the Purple Artichoke of Sant’Erasmo as a lens through which to examine the politics of authenticity, agroecological resilience, and infrastructural imposition in the Venetian Lagoon.
+The work forms part of the research conducted at the Centre for Research Architecture, Goldsmiths, University of London, where he investigated the Purple Artichoke of Sant’Erasmo as a lens through which to examine authenticity, agroecological resilience, and infrastructural imposition in the Venetian Lagoon.